delaney-data/SQL-CreateTablesImport/README.md

         PostgreSQL has many data types, for more details on each type (and storage limitations) refer to this handy documentation:                          https://www.postgresql.org/docs/current/datatype.html

-- A column <b>CONTRAINT</b> is an additional requirement or condition for the values in that column.
+- A column <b>CONSTRAINT</b> is an additional requirement or condition for the values in that column.
     - Common column constaints:
         - `NOT NULL` Ensures there is never <i>null</i> data (or an absenece of data).
 Very useful when importing new data to table.
 For example, if you are importing new  data into a customer sales table and company policy is to always require an email address you would set the email_address column constraint as `NOT NULL`.

         - `UNIQUE` Ensures that each value in the column is unique (not repeated).
 For example, you may want to ensure each row of a phone number column is unique per person.
         - `PRIMARY KEY` An assigned number, used to uniquely identify each row in a table.
 This can allow you to target, retrieve or modify a row based on the specific PK (primary key).

-### From dataset to Table:
+### From Dataset ➡️ Table:
 Upon reviewing the headers and data types my CSV dataset below, I can build my SQL query to create the table structure.
 <br><img src="https://i.imgur.com/bRSOTyf.png?1" height="80%" width="70%" alt="SqlTut"/></br>
 <br></br>
 ```sql

 --- First table (county_pop)